learn HTML5 & CSS3 training course

 Create an application that dynamically detects user's current position and displays it on a map using Google Map API.

-Create simple Canvas demo to draw different shapes.
+Create simple Canvas demos to draw different shapes, add interactivity, manipulate videos, animate objects.

 Using amazing new properties of CSS3 (transforms, animations) we will build a simple 3D animation.